How to monitor Elasticsearch with Datadog

 elasticsearch.primaries.docs.count tells you the document count across all primary shards, whereas

 elasticsearch.docs.count is the total document count across all primary and replica shards.
 In the example configuration file below, we’ve indicated that we want to collect primary shard metrics.
-We have also added a custom tag,
+We have also added two custom tags:

-elasticsearch-role:data-node, to indicate that this is a data node.
+elasticsearch-role:data-node, to indicate that this is a data node, and

 Save your changes and verify that the integration is properly configured by restarting the Agent and running the Datadog